HarryLMoss/Symbiotic-Multi-Effects-Guitar-Pedal/README.md

 Please find all relevent reports as well as product photos in the various folders in this repository.
 If you would like to view the complete project program (written in C and Assembly code) then please check [this link.](https://github.com/HarryLMoss/Symbiotic-Multi-Effects-Guitar-Pedal/blob/main/Program.c)

+If you would like to quickly view a short video displaying this project in action, then please check [this link.](https://drive.google.com/file/d/1bZtaHuSL4E7lbnmdPmNMsFeQU9mE2X98/view?usp=sharing)

 _Skills Acquired:_